 To benefit fully from the research tax credit, knowing what research and development expenses can be included is crucial.
-This is because the tax credits from developing or improving new or existing products are based on expenditure related to the process.
+This is because the tax credits for developing or improving new or existing products are based on expenditures related to the process.

 Four types of R&D expenditures typically help reduce your tax liability.
 These include the following: